h3nnn4n/neo-personal-website/website/content/posts/aratu.md

 available at the github repository [here](https://github.com/h3nnn4n/hexapod).
 A secondary repository used to remote control the robot can be found [here](https://github.com/h3nnn4n/hexapod_remote).
 Not the best code around, but overall should be easy to understand.
+Check another Aratu related projects on the on the [Aratu Tag](/tags/aratu/).

 Well, this is it for now.
 A follow up post will come soon, with an actual robot doing robot things.